Teaching With Heart: Poetry that Speaks to the Courage to Teach

 – Wendy Kopp, Founder, Teach For America & CEO, Teach For All

 Although we understand that teaching is an intellectual activity, we also understand that it is a moral activity.
-To do it well we must engage both the mind and the heart.
-Teaching with the Heart is a wonderful combination of the heart and mind that all great teachers engage.
+To do it well great teachers engage both the mind and the heart.
+Teaching with Heart portrays that wonderful combination of the heart and mind.

 – Gloria Ladson-Billings, Kellner Family Chair in Urban Education, University of Wisconsin-Madison